ChristianChiarulli/machfiles/README.md

 MacOS

-All of my packages for MacOS can be found in `brew/Brewfile`
+All of my packages for MacOS can be found in `brew/.Brewfile`

 - Install

 ```
-cd ~/.machfile/brew
+stow ~/.machfiles/brew

-brew bundle
+brew bundle --global
 ```

 ## Linux